The critical conditions for success

 • Change management

-Above critical building blocks are most of the time not yet included in a Tax Control Framework.
-Benchmarking results therefore in better visibility and awareness of the current state and can quickly assess where (further) improvements can be made.
-Those normatives can be used not only for such a GAP analysis but as well from a design as a first starting point to set clear tax objectives.
+The above critical building blocks are, most of the time, not yet included in a Tax Control Framework.
+Benchmarking results, therefore, in better visibility and awareness of the current state and can quickly assess where (further) improvements can be made.
+This normative scan is used not only for such a GAP analysis but as well from a design as a first starting point to set clear tax objectives.

 Click picture to enlarge